Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Tangent Direction Guided Adversarial Training (TART)

 \section{Tangent Direction Guided Adversarial Training (TART)}

-In this section, we propose \textit{TAngent diRection guided adversarial Training} (TART) and its realization.
-Standard AT uses a common adversarial set $\gS = \gB_p(\epsilon)$ for all training data, while TART provides a reasonable perturbation set utilizing information from the data manifold and tangent space.
-TART was motivated by the concern that training models on adversarial examples with large normal components can have a significant change in the decision boundary and ultimately reduce the model's accuracy on clean data.
+In this section, we propose \textit{TAngent diRection guided adversarial Training} (TART) and its implementation.
+TART is centered on the geometric intuition that perturbations with large normal components can over-distort the decision boundary, ultimately reducing a model's accuracy on clean data.

+To verify this intuition, we first conduct an exploratory analysis investigating the relationship between adversarial perturbations and model loss.
+Figure~\ref{fig:tart_loss} illustrates the batch loss relative to the average tangential components of adversarial examples (generated using a VGG-16~\citep{Simonyan2014VeryDC} model on CIFAR-10~\citep{Krizhevsky2009LearningML}).
+We observe a clear trend: as the tangential component increases (i.e., the perturbation stays closer to the data manifold), the batch loss tends to decrease.
+This suggests that adversarial examples with larger tangential components are less harmful to the clean data distribution, whereas those with large normal components significantly increase the loss and distort the decision boundary.
+These findings provide the primary motivation for TART.
+Instead of using the uniform adversarial sets common in standard AT, TART employs a data-specific perturbation set that leverages information from the data manifold and tangent space to better preserve clean data characteristics.

-To implement TART, we first craft an adversarial example $\vx_i^*$ of $\vx_i$ with the adversarial set $\gS$ as described in Equation~(\ref{eq:AT_generate_adversarial}).
-After estimating the tangent space at $\vx_i$, we calculate the \textit{tangential component} of $\vx_i^*$.
-In this context, the term \textit{tangential component} refers to the norm of the component.
-TART assigns an adaptive perturbation limit $\epsilon_i$ to the $i$-th adversarial example based on its tangential component.
-Adversarial examples with larger tangential components receive larger $\epsilon_i$, while those with smaller tangential components receive smaller $\epsilon_i$.
-With the selected $\epsilon_i$, we generate the most adversarial data $\vx^{**}_i$ and use it for our training:
+To implement TART, we first craft an adversarial example $\vx_i^*$ of $\vx_i$ with the adversarial set $\gS= \gB_p(\epsilon)$ as described in Equation~(\ref{eq:AT_generate_adversarial}).
+Next, we estimate the tangent space at $\vx_i$ and then compute the \textit{tangential component} of $\vx_i^*$, which is defined as the norm of its projection onto the tangent space.
+TART assigns an adaptive perturbation limit $\epsilon_i$ to each adversarial example based on its tangential component.
+Adversarial examples with a larger tangential component receive a larger $\epsilon_i$, while those with a smaller tangential component receive a smaller $\epsilon_i$.
+Using this adaptive bound, we generate the final adversarial data $\vx^{**}_i$ for training: